rutvika-g/customer-review-summarizer/README.md

 ## My Aspirations

 I’m interested in pursuing a major in Business and am passionate about using technology to drive business insights.
 I love combining technical skills with business strategies, and I hope to use this project as a step toward building more advanced solutions in the future!

+## Live Demo

+You can view the live demo of the Customer Review Summarizer app [here](https://customer-review-summarizer-rutvi.streamlit.app/).

+## How to Use the App

+1. **Access the app**: Visit the live demo link above or run the app locally.
+2. **Upload your reviews file**: The app works with a CSV file containing customer reviews.
+You can use the `data/reviews.csv` file provided in the repository.

+### Example Data

+You can try the app with the example data under `data/reviews.csv`.
+The data in this file contains sample customer reviews that will be processed and summarized.